Find out how to apply to the different Fast Stream schemes.

 How to make a complaint

-You can make a complaint if you believe that that your application has not been treated in accordance with the Civil Service Commissioners’ Recruitment Principles.
+You can make a complaint if you believe that that your application has not been handled in accordance with the Civil Service Commissioners’ Recruitment Principles.